La MaMa Experimental Theatre Club: The La MaMa Troupe

 O'Horgan and Stewart decided to create a workshop to develop the particular type of actors needed for La MaMa's productions.
 O'Horgan went on to direct the La MaMa Troupe from 1965 to 1969.
 This decision was initiated by the experience of working on Three from La MaMa with National Educational Television.
 Three from La MaMa was a television program of three La MaMa theatre pieces: Pavane by Jean-Claude van Itallie; Fourteen Hundred Thousand by Sam Shepard; and The Recluse by Paul Foster.
 The executive director of National Educational Television, Brice Howard, would not allow any La MaMa actors to perform in Three from La MaMa.
 Howard declared that the La MaMa actors were too inexperienced, which led Stewart and O'Horgan to start the actor-training workshop.

 In comparison to the psychological acting style and emphasis on method acting that was popular at the time, the La MaMa workshop focused on the other side of acting: externalized, kinetic techniques.
 The fifteen members of the La MaMa Troupe had workshops in movement, voice, and acting for five hours a day, five days a week.
 These workshops included hundreds of different exercises, which are best represented by Hair, a La MaMa show that transferred to Broadway in 1968.
-Village Voice critic Michael Smith wrote on Hair's Broadway opening: "O'Horgan has blown up Broadway."
+Village Voice critic Michael Smith wrote on Hairs Broadway opening: "O'Horgan has blown up Broadway."
 Hair brought international acclaim to O'Horgan and the La MaMa performance style.

 For some of the actors in the La MaMa troupe, O'Horgan's Hair was a "betrayal" and a "crass commercialization of lovingly developed ensemble techniques."
 The success of Hair affected La MaMa's identity, as did O'Horgan's frequent lack of availability to direct later productions.
 O'Horgan left La MaMa in 1969.